NorfairKing/super-user-spark/doc/pilars.md

 ### Configuration
 Everything about Spark is configurable.
 Every option can be controlled directly on the command-line *and* in the cards.
+You should be able to set up your cards once and deploy them many times.

 ### Grammar
 The grammar should be simple to use when you don't need many options, but clear when you do.